istio/istio.io/content/en/news/releases/1.31.x/announcing-1.31/upgrade-notes/index.md

 The notes also mention changes which preserve backwards compatibility while introducing new behavior.
 Changes are only included if the new behavior would be unexpected to a user of Istio 1.30.x.

+## Deprecation of GCP infrastructure and hosting

+From Istio 1.31 forwards, we will no longer publish artifacts to `gcr.io/istio-release`, `registry.istio.io`, and `istio-release.storage.googleapis.com`.

+* Docker images will still be available on DockerHub.
+* Helm charts will be available on `blob.istio.io/istio-release/charts`.
+* Other artifacts will be available on `blob.istio.io/istio-release`.
+* OCI Helm charts will be available at `ghcr.io/istio/release/charts](http://ghcr.io/istio/release/charts`.

+We will have scream tests where we will disable all GCP hosted artifacts for brief periods of time.

+The first scream test will be September 15th, 2026 from 3:00 PM to 4:00 PM UTC.
+The second scream test will be October 13th, 2026 from 3:00 PM to 6:00 PM UTC.
+The third scream test will be November 17th, 2026 from 3:00 PM to 9:00 PM UTC.
+The fourth and last scream test will be from December 8th, 2026 3:00 PM UTC to December 9th, 2026 3:00 PM UTC.

+For more details, see [this blog post](https://istio.io/latest/blog/2026/retirement-of-gcp/)

 ## Default behavior for sending unhealthy endpoints

 By default, Istio now sends unhealthy endpoints unless `OutlierDetection.minHealthPercent` is configured on a `Service`.